icopy-site/awesome-cn/docs/awesome/static-analysis.md

 <h2>Translation</h2>

-- [dennis](https://github.com/willkg/dennis) — A set of utilities for working with PO files to ease development and improve quality.
+- [dennis](https://github.com/willkg/dennis) :warning: — A set of utilities for working with PO files to ease development and improve quality.

 <a name="vue" />